Jacinto27/vscode-R_Wiki/R-Markdown.md

 - Rmd render commands (Knit, Knit to PDF/HTML/All)
 - Live preview rmd (as html)

+## Installing pandoc

+[pandoc](https://pandoc.org) is required to render R Markdown documents.
+Visit [Installing pandoc](https://pandoc.org/installing.html) for instructions.

+You may need to restart VS Code for `rmarkdown` to be able to detect `pandoc`.

 ## Editing R Markdown documents

 ![Kapture 2020-10-28 at 22 25 08](https://user-images.githubusercontent.com/4662568/97449414-99a7b780-196c-11eb-9d2e-2c8eb5804d54.gif)